 What to Love About Sourdough Hot Cross Buns

 My husband and kids aren’t crazy about raisins in their sweet treats so we opted for dried cranberries (craisins.)
 The cranberries give the buns a unique flavour when paired with the slight tang of the sourdough!
 Like many other sourdough recipes, they stay moist for longer than traditional yeasted breads which means that they can be enjoyed for several days fresh or toasted.
 The spices in these buns are subtle and can be easily omitted or swapped out to suit your preferences.
+Sourdough hot cross buns can be made completely same-day by feeding your starter early in the morning or feed your starter late at night to speed up the process the next day!

 Tips and Tricks